1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/cloud.md

 - match resources using label selectors and wildcards
 - validate and mutate using overlays (like Kustomize!)
 - synchronize configurations across Namespaces
-- block non-conformant resources using admission controls, or report policy violations
+- block nonconforming resources using admission controls, or report policy violations
 - self-service reports (no proprietary audit log!)
 - self-service policy exceptions
 - test policies and validate resources using the Kyverno CLI, in your CI/CD pipeline, before applying to your cluster